chihyanghsu0805/computer-science/system_design/cap.md

 # Consistency, Availability, Partition Tolerance

--   Consistency: All nodes see the same data at the same time.
+-   Consistency: All nodes see the same data at the same time
--   Availability: Every request received by a non-failing node must respond, may not be the most recent data.
+-   Availability: Every request received by a non-failing node must respond, may not be the most recent data
--   Partition tolerance: A partition is a communication break between any two nodes.
+-   Partition tolerance: A partition is a communication break between any two nodes

 -   CA: RDBMS (Relational Database Management System)
 -   CP: Requires atomic reads and writes, BigTable, HBase.